 I have a very practical approach to what I make, it has to have purpose and function or I feel that I am wasting my time.
 I don’t have much artwork hanging on my walls unless I think that it is very special.
 That kind of thing takes away from the mural that is suppose to be there… And the everyday things that you would find in a home, shouldn’t be “everyday” they should speak to you, like a mosaic counter top in the kitchen or toilet paper holder made out of an old chain.
 These types of things are special… and they make you think or smile… this is what I enjoy about my life.
 This is what I’d like to share.

-Sometimes I don’t know whether I travel to take photos, or travel for the sake of travelling, but I love exploring new places (with or without a viewfinder in front of me).
+Sometimes I don’t know whether I travel to take photos, or travel for the sake of traveling, but I love exploring new places (with or without a viewfinder in front of me).
 Still the photos make the memories, and I try to capture what I’m feeling at the time.